 Further, it may be noted that the consultation paper has been prepared keeping in mind the fact that the InvIT may hold the infrastructure assets both through a special purpose vehicle (SPV) (which may be a company or a LLP) as well as directly.
-Therefore, depending upon the structure of holding of the infrastructure assets, the respective Acts i.e. the Companies Act, 2013/ LLP Act, 2008 shall be applicable on such structures, mutatis mutandis.
-Further. the disclosure consolidated financial statements. as envisaged in the paper, shall be applicable only when the InvIT hold assets through SPV(s) as well.
+Therefore, depending upon the structure of holding of the infrastructure assets, the respective Acts i.e. the Companies Act, 2013/ LLP Act, 2008 shall be applicable on such structures, mutatis Further, the mutandis. disclosure of financial consolidated statements. as envisaged in the paper, shall be applicable only when the InvIT hold assets through SPV(s) as well.